RobinNixon/hilite2ai.com/README.md

 2. Make changes to `hilite2ai.js`

-3. Test locally by opening `demo.html` in a browser
+3. Test locally on a variety of content in a browser

 4. Submit a PR!